clockworknowledge/menome-community/README.md

 ## Technology Stack Overview
 Currently clockworKnowledge Menome is an API layer that has a set of tools for capturing, processing and retrieving knowledge contributed by the user.
 It is developed using FastAPI backend, Neo4j for database and vector search, MinIO object storage, RabbitMQ message broker, Celery for async processing, Flower for process monitoring and Langchain for RAG.
 I focused on using openAI API, ChatGPT and Tavily as initial AI model and search providers in order to expedite the development of the project.

 The front end currently leverages ChatGPT GPT application, which is provided as well.
 I do plan to build a proper react/nextJS front end for the platform in the future, but the immediate goal was to get a functional system up and running.
 I also wanted to experiment with full AI interactions rather than traditional user interface, so the GPT approach provided the most expedient path to that goal.

+A few notes:

 * This code is provided under the Apache 2.0 license as is, without any guarantees or warranties.
 Use at your own risk.
-* It is provided for educational and research purposes only.
+* It is designed for educational and research purposes only.
-* The code is for single user personal knowledge management
+* The code is designed for single user personal knowledge management - it is not designed to be a shared system.
-* **The security is not production grade.**
+* **The security is not production grade.** The code does have a basic oAuth token based authentication, but this version is not designed to be an inherently secure, business grade system.
+* The database is setup to allow for multiple users, but is not multi-tenant in terms of knowledge security or access.
+Knowledge stored in the system is not secured to a specific user.

 ## Prerequisites